What is local government reorganisation?

 - 62 other unitary authorities, established through three distinct waves of local government reform spanning 1995–98, 2007–09, and 2019–present.

 Scotland, Wales and Northern Ireland have unitary local government across their entire territories.
 The parliament of Northern Ireland created a single-tier pattern of local government in 1972.
 Local government in Scotland and Wales was reorganised into a unitary structure in 1996.
+71% of the UK population receive services from unitary authorities.

-What is the legal process for unitarisation?
+What is the legal process for local government reorganisation?

 Under the Local Government and Public Involvement in Health Act 2007, the secretary of state can invite a principal authority in a two-tier area of England (either a county council or a district council) to submit a proposal to form a single tier of local government.
 This could involve the reorganisation of a county council, a district council or a group of district councils into one or more unitary authorities.